 - Shading: The presence of shading is likely to increase resistance to bleaching.
 When shade is present, either due to weather conditions (persistent cloud cover) or physical location of a coral (e.g., under high island shadow or overhanging vegetation), bleaching may be less likely due to reduced solar radiation.

 - History of exposure: Corals generally require narrow ranges of certain conditions to survive (e.g., temperature, salinity, light), but some corals have acclimatized to highly stressful conditions at the outer limits of their ranges.
 A history of exposure to high temperatures can influence the thermal tolerance of corals and enhance their resilience.
-For example, corals subjected to warmer than average temperatures prior to a bleaching event can be more thermally tolerant compared to corals that have not been pre-stressed (Middlebrook et al. 2008).
-Healthy corals in areas where thermal variability is high (e.g., in back-reef lagoons) may also be more resistant to thermal stress (McClanahan et al. 2007; Oliver and Palumbi 2011).
-Additionally, parts of reefs that regularly experience heat stress conditions, such as reef flats and crests, may be populated by corals that are more tolerant of and resistant to stresses.
+For example, corals subjected to warmer than average temperatures prior to a bleaching event can be more thermally tolerant compared to corals that have not been pre-stressed. ref Healthy corals in areas where thermal variability is high (e.g., in back reef and lagoons) may also be more resistant to thermal stress. ref Additionally, parts of reefs that regularly experience heat stress conditions, such as reef flats and crests, may be populated by corals that are more tolerant of and resistant to stresses.

 Guidelines for identifying stress tolerant corals include the following recommendations: ref

-- Once managers have assessed the stress tolerance of corals at sites based on the actions listed in the previous bullets, they can use this information to inform MPA design and management.
+Once managers have assessed the stress tolerance of corals at sites based on the actions listed above, they can use this information to inform MPA design and management.
 For example, areas that are dominated by stress tolerant corals may be considered priorities for protection in MPAs.
-Sites that contain corals exhibiting resistance properties serve as refuges and sources of seed, and may be vital to connectivity and other ecological dynamics at larger scales.
+Sites that contain corals exhibiting resistance properties serve as refuges and sources of seed and may be vital to connectivity and other ecological dynamics at larger scales.
 Areas dominated by highly susceptible species will be critical to monitor following thermal stress events to assess the ecological responses of the corals to bleaching.